Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/06/chromium-based-edge-the-first-month.md

 categories:
     - Browsers
 tags:
-    - chromium
+    - Chromium
-    - edge
+    - Edge
-    - 'internet explorer'
+    - 'Internet Explorer'
 ---

 Full disclosure.
 I’m about to discuss Microsoft browsers and I’m a Microsoft MVP.
 More importantly, I’ve been using web browsers since before either Firefox or Chrome existed, and for ten years I haven’t used a Microsoft browser as my default.
 So, read on and let’s talk about browsers!